ArjavNaik/RTOS/README.md

 These projects were done using system workbench based on Eclipse.
 I have also used Segger System View to learn more abount the FreeRTOS scheduling.
 This I did while analysing the plots from Segger system View.
 (For communication USART was used)
+Note:
-To find the main.c projectname/src/main.c For eg:
+To find the main.c for each project Path will be :  projectname/src/main.c For eg: RTOS/workspace/STM32_FreeRTOS_IdleHook/src/main.c